-- Show respect for people's private property rights; - ❖ Appreciate the spirit of freedom for residents to live in neighborhoods with a variety of housing choices, from homes on large lots to homes close together on small lots; - Support business growth and prosperity in keeping with the purpose of the city as a small, friendly community serving as a crossroads for travelers and a marketplace for the surrounding agricultural and rural residents; - Realize that, to be effective, city government must balance rules and public investments in a way that address both individual citizens and community concerns;
+- ❖ Show respect for people's private property rights; - Appreciate the spirit of freedom for residents to live in neighborhoods with a variety of housing choices, from homes on large lots to homes close together on small lots; - Support business growth and prosperity in keeping with the purpose of the city as a small, friendly community serving as a crossroads for travelers and a marketplace for the surrounding agricultural and rural residents;

-- Recognize the elementary, middle, and high schools as a focal point of educational and community activities for the city and surrounding area; and, - Respect the importance of open spaces, farm activities, and wooded areas for both the economic prosperity and enjoyment of residents.
+- ❖ Realize that, to be effective, city government must balance rules and public investments in a way that address both individual citizens and community concerns; - Recognize the elementary, middle, and high schools as a focal point of educational and community activities for the city and surrounding area; and - Respect the importance of open spaces, farm activities, and wooded areas for both the economic prosperity and enjoyment of residents.

-A VISION FOR MOSSYROCK 2040
+SECTION A. VISION FOR MOSSYROCK 2040

-Mossyrock is a crossroads city at the intersection of US Highway 12 and State Route 122 at the eastern end of the Klickitat Prairie.
-The city is a service center for rural agricultural activities, hobby farms, and a vital community for retirees and families.
-Travelers stop for services and supplies as they pass through the city going to other destinations or stopping to enjoy the natural beauty and the many nearby recreational opportunities.
-Visitors often chose to stay in the city for a few days to relax and enjoy the community's quiet, friendly, small town atmosphere.
+Mossyrock is known as the "Heart" of Lewis County and is a crossroads city at the intersection of US Highway 12 and State Route 122 at the eastern end of the Klickitat Prairie.
+The city is a service center for the surrounding area, rural agricultural enterprises, small privately-owned farms, and outdoor recreation enthusiasts.
+The city provides a vital, safe community for retirees, families and tourists, which promotes a feeling of being in the country and relaxation.
+Travelers stop for services and supplies as they pass through the city going to other destinations, often staying to enjoy the natural beauty and the many nearby recreational opportunities.
+Residents and business owners alike envision steps to increase visibility to encourage further traveler business.
+Campers, fishermen, and boating enthusiasts also utilize local services and supplies, often choosing to stay in the city or at nearby campgrounds to relax and enjoy the quiet, friendly, small town atmosphere.
 Looking at Mossyrock in twenty years, we see:

-- ❖ A community that has grown to be a home for around 980 people; - ❖ A vital downtown commercial district along State Street and an active Traveler's service center at the crossroads of US 12 and SR 122; - ❖ Established neighborhoods with a mixture of single-family homes, duplexes, several garden apartments, and well- kept manufactured housing parks; - ❖ People's private investments in their homes and businesses supported by wise public investment in effective and efficient water and sewer systems, safe streets, and quality city services; and, - ❖ Farmlands, wooded acres, crops and pastureland, and several new parks as important open space features of the city and the city's urban growth area. - ❖ Mossyrock Area Action League, with the support from the City of Mossyrock, will petition the Lewis County Commissioners regarding a Comprehensive Trail System and Plan for the community.
-This would encompass bikers, horse riders, ATVs, and walkers.
+- ❖ A community that has grown to be a home for nearly 1000 individuals desiring to belong to a family-friendly community; - ❖ A vital downtown commercial district along State Street that supports small businesses that serve the surrounding Klickitat Prairie population, tourists enjoying outdoor sporting opportunities, and an active traveler's service center both downtown at the intersection of US 12 and SR 122; - ❖ Established neighborhoods with a mixture of single-family homes, duplexes, small multifamily apartments, senior housing, and well-kept manufactured housing parks; - Residents' private investments in their homes and businesses supported by wise public investment in effective and efficient water and sewer systems, safe streets, and quality city services; - Housing options that support a variety of incomes, as well as a year-round tourist economy; - ❖ Farmlands, wooded acres, crops and pastureland, and several parks and new open spaces as important features of the city and the city's urban growth areas; and - ❖ Mossyrock Area Action League, and other community organizations, with the support from the City of Mossyrock, continue petitioning the Lewis County Commissioners regarding a Comprehensive Trail System and Plan